usaidpeerzada/auth-ez/README.md

 ## Overview

 auth-ez is a package designed to handle authentication-related functionality (token based) within a Node.js application using Express.
-It provides routes and methods for user authentication, registration, password reset, and email verification.
+It provides routes and methods for user authentication, registration, password reset, refresh tokens and email verification.
 This document outlines the structure, methods, and usage of the package.

+## Refresh Token Functionality
+auth-ez supports refresh token-based authentication to maintain user sessions securely.
+A refresh token is issued alongside the access token during login, allowing users to obtain a new access token without re-authenticating.
+This is particularly useful for maintaining sessions in applications where the access token has a short expiration time.

+Key features:

+- **Automatic Refresh Token Generation**: Refresh tokens are issued when a user logs in.
+- **Token Refresh Endpoint**: The package provides a route to refresh access tokens using a valid refresh token.
+- **Optional Cookie Storage**: You can choose to store refresh tokens in cookies for added security, or handle them manually in the request body.

 ## Prerequisites